padix-key/kmer-article/article.typ

 This requires #kmer _hashing_, i.e. mapping a #kmer to an integer, the _hash_.
 If this mapping is unambiguous, i.e. two different #kmers are guaranteed to get different integers assigned, it is called _perfect hashing_.
+If for $n$ possible different #kmers the hash values are in the range $0$ to $n-1$, the hash is called _minimal perfect hash_.
+This is a desirable property, as it allows to implement the _hash table_ as array of size $n$.

 Although #kmer decomposition is the fundament of many modern alignment tools, most literature about their underlying algorithms focus on how the #kmers are used to find the alignment.
+This article puts the spotlight on #kmer decomposition itself:
+It presents an intuitive integer representation of a #kmer, which at the same time acts as minimal perfect hash.
-This article puts the spotlight on #kmer decomposition itself: It presents an intuitive perfect hash of a #kmer and describes a fast algorithm that decomposes a sequence into these hash values in constant time with respect to $k$.
+This is accompanied by a _minimal perfect hash function_ (MPHF) that decomposes a sequence into these hash values in constant time with respect to $k$.
-Finally this paper proposes a simple way to give this #kmer hashes a pseudorandom ordering, a desirable property for certain #kmer based methods, such as _minimizers_ @Roberts2004 and _syncmers_ @Edgar2021.
+Finally this paper proposes a simple way to give these #kmer hashes a pseudorandom ordering, a desirable property for certain #kmer based methods, such as _minimizers_ @Roberts2004 and _syncmers_ @Edgar2021.